Snapchat safety: What parents need to know

 Learn more about social media benefits here.

-Does Snapchat have any privacy or safety features?
+Does Snapchat have privacy or safety features?

 Supporting mental health